core-wg/transport-indication/draft-ietf-core-transport-indication.md

   To access the service,
-  a client sets the text string values of the used Service Binding as Uri-Path options in the request.
+  a client sets the text string values of the used Service Binding parameter as Uri-Path options in the request.

   If the resource is unavailable,